lwdozal/URoch_BibliometricBehavior/README.md

 Data Mining Findings for keywords and researcher

-The *keywords* chemical sciences, biological sciences, and biomedical and clinical sciences all have high appearances in repositories.
+The **keywords** chemical sciences, biological sciences, and biomedical and clinical sciences all have high appearances in repositories.
 The total number of appearances range from 140 to 240.

-Most *researcher* publish in scientific - type repositories.
+Most **researchers** publish in scientific - type repositories.
 Authors have also only published in one repository, where a little more show begging published in two repositories, and only a handful have published in 5 different repositories.

 Network Analysis Findings